 But there was only one true Johnson scandal, just as there is only one true Trump scandal, and though the particulars are very different—the former’s class resentment was the inverse of the latter’s class entitlement—they share a common element: an open hostility to democratic ideals.
 That was Andrew Johnson’s high crime, and there was nothing conspiratorial or nitpicky about it.
 He was doing it in plain sight.
 The rest was noise.

 Johnson did not react well to all this chatter about his loyalties.
 In 1866, he decided to go on the offensive, embarking on a national tour to shore up his support.
 It was called the “Swing Around the Circle,” and it was insane.
 The closest I can come to describing is, maybe, what if George Wallace spoke at Altamont?
 It’s tough to find a true analogue.
 Presidents just don’t really talk like Johnson did on that tour, no matter what lurks in their hearts.
 Even Nixon didn’t talk like that, and Nixon hired a Jew-counter.

 There are echoes of the Johnsonian aesthetic, though, in Trump.
-Suggesting that a political opponent should go back to her country has a Johnson-like ring to it.
-Smiling as a crowd chants “send her back” is a bit more like it.
-Casual cracks about political violence and treason, menacing libels of vulnerable classes, endless chatter about “lies” and “enemies,” a persecution complex big enough you could send the 13th Tennessee Volunteer Cavalry Regiment through it—that was the essence of the Swing Around the Circle.
+Suggesting that political opponents should go back to their countries has a Johnson-like ring to it.
+Holding rallies where the crowds chant “send her back” is a bit more like it.
+Casual cracks about political violence and treason, menacing libels of vulnerable classes, endless chatter about “lies” and “enemies,” a persecution complex big enough you could send the 13th Regiment Tennessee Volunteer Cavalry through it—that was the essence of the Swing Around the Circle.

 Here, via Wineapple, is Andrew Johnson in St. Louis: